christian-vorhemus/autcar/docs/5_Customvision.md

 # Use Microsoft Custom Vision to train a model

 In this tutorial we will learn how to use the customvision.ai online service to train a model.
 This works completely without code, the trained model can be downloaded as a file.
-We aim to create a traffic sign detector: Our car should be capable of recongizing two different traffic signs:
+We aim to create a traffic sign detector: Our car should be capable of recognizing two different traffic signs:

 <p float="left">
   <img src="../images/major_road_sign.jpg" width="200" />